goeiebook/creativelab/narrative.md

 ---

 Winter was finally coming to a close.
 The snow melted.
 When snow goes away it leaves a distinctive aftermath.
 Piles of gravel, salt, and soggy cigarette butts.
-It's like glacial till, but with snowplow scars and single mittens.
+Glacial till, but with snowplow scars and single mittens.

 In a pile of detritus was a white ball.
 I picked it up.
 Solid rubber with a grey splotch.
 A lot of bounce.
 Probably a dog toy.
 I put it in my pocket.
 I thought [_I should tweet about this_](https://twitter.com/goeiebook/status/709378927219728384), and formed a plan to carry the ball with me at all times.
 Because doing so increases the chances of discovering something new.

 ---

 The 1000% percent increase in views wasn't impressive considering it came from zero.
-Bit it was a new thing to me.
+But it was a new thing to me.
 Checking analytics became fun because there was more signal than noise.
 [The alternative is no fun.][bansky].
 I followed new submissions with a competitive eye.
 Most were bland, like mine; but none were broken, like mine.
 And none had the Techno Crab stamp.
 I felt like king of the creativelab5 hashtag.
 Then [this](https://www.creativelab5.com/s/pnMGi5) was published.

 ![the both submission][both]